-People across England and Wales are being urged to download the NHS COVID-19 app to help control the spread of coronavirus and protect themselves and their loved ones as case numbers rise.
+People across England and Wales are being urged to download the NHS COVID-19 app to help control the spread of coronavirus and protect themselves and their loved ones.

-It is an important new tool to work alongside traditional contact tracing to help reduce the spread of the virus.
-It will be available to those aged 16 and over in multiple languages.
+It is an important tool to work alongside traditional contact tracing to help reduce the spread of the virus.
+It is available to those aged 16 and in multiple languages.
 It forms a central part of the NHS Test and Trace service in England and the NHS Wales Test, Trace, Protect programme – identifying contacts of those who have tested positive for coronavirus.

 The contact tracing element of the app works by using low-energy Bluetooth to log the amount of time you spend near other app users, and the distance between you, so it can alert you if someone you have been close to later tests positive for COVID-19 – even if you don’t know each other.

 The app will advise you to self-isolate if you have been in close contact with a confirmed case.
 It will also enable you to check symptoms, book a free test if needed and get your test results.